-A 5-year agreement continues this year for Liability Insurance to terminate in May 2021 running at £1376 per annum.
+A 5-year agreement Liability & Asset Insurance will renew in May 22.

 Agreed subscriptions consist of: ICO, B&MKALC [NALC], NBPPC, BPFA about £235 per annum.

-There are no Standing Orders in force and several Direct Debits remain in force to cover liability insurance, memberships, dog waste and general waste management, professional services & lighting energy.
+One Standing Orders is in force as well as several Direct Debits to cover liability insurance, memberships, dog waste and general waste management & lighting energy.